 Adjusting quality gates#

-Adjust the quality gates to configure when Codacy reports your pull requests and commits as not up to standards.
+The quality gates of your repository configure when Codacy reports your pull requests and commits as not up to standards.

 Note